With the fantastic resource of our own woodland and pond, we are able to offer Forest School.

 Children in years R-4 take part in Forest School sessions.
 These sessions are spread through the school year in class blocks.

 To take part in a Forest School session, your child should wear long trousers and a long sleeved top.
 A waterproof jacket, waterproof trousers and appropriate footwear such as walking boots or wellies are essential.
 Sun cream and a sun hat should be provided during the summer months, and warm layers, hat and gloves in the winter.
 If your child does not have the appropriate clothing, they may not be able to participate in the sessions.

 To maximise the time your child has for their session, they may come to school in their Forest School clothing, but don't forget to bring spare shoes for wearing in the classroom.

 Please see the document list at the bottom of the page for some useful information about ticks.

 Our Scrapstore Playpod provides materials and equipment to stimulate, facilitate and enhance children’s play.
-Children in Years 1—6 use the Playpod during lunchtime.
+All children can use the Playpod during lunchtime.
 The Playpod provides an accessible and controllable environment for children to play how they want to.
 The high level of ownership is a powerful ingredient in providing a positive play and learning experience for a child.

 There are a great many extra-curricular opportunities for the children at the school, provided through a mixture of free and paid clubs before and after school.
-These change each term, however amongst our most popular are: radio club, netball, active club and choir.
+These change each term, however amongst our most popular are: football, netball, active club and choir.

 Educational & Residential Visits

 We believe that children learn best through first hand experiences, therefore educational visits and visitors to school play an important part in supporting children’s learning and are an important and very enjoyable part of the curriculum.
 Highlights from previous years include visits from theatre productions, authors and trips to ‘We The Curious’, Glastonbury Abbey, Bristol Zoo and London where we have seen some West End shows.